WRECK-d/wreckd-website/content/FAQ/index.md

 Check out our [fixtures](https://wreckd.runs.nz/fixtures/) page.

-These look like races?
-There is a start, a finish and an elapsed time.
+### But these look like races?

+There is a start, a finish, and an elapsed time.
-It is also time on feet shared and solo.
+It is also time on foot with others or solo.

 ### What about rules?